shradhaebi/ensembl-static/plants/species/Dioscorea_rotundata/Dioscorea_rotundata_annotation.md

 family database through InterProScan and BLAST+ to the database of Viridiplantae from UniProt.

-Repeats were annotated with the <a href='http://plants.ensembl.org/info/genome/annotation/repeat_features.html'>Ensembl Genomes repeat feature pipeline</a>.
+Repeats were annotated with the [Ensembl Genomes repeat feature pipeline](http://plants.ensembl.org/info/genome/annotation/repeat_features.html).
 There are: 1,219,329 Low complexity (Dust) features, covering 50 Mb (8.6% of the genome); 261,748 RepeatMasker features (with the nrTEplants library), covering 77 Mb (13.2% of the genome); 401,558 Tandem repeats (TRF) features, covering 35 Mb (6.0% of the genome).